MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 #### Task 3: Configure Azure DevOps and a starter Pipeline

-Complete the following steps to configure Azure DevOps and a starter Pipeline:
+Complete the following steps to configure Azure DevOps and a starter Pipeline.

 1. Open the Azure DevOps project.